-Transcriptions » View the recently created summaries of historical documents
+Transcriptions » Recently created summaries of historical documents

 Users of Open Archives can have a summary made of the transcriptions created using handwriting recognition.